Growing up Filipina-American: 'Crazy Rich Asians' Special

 Q: So did your parents ever make anything "too ethnic" for your friends?
 Like not even one single time, your friends were like "dude.
 What is that?
 That low key stinks"?

 A: Probably the most ethnic dish - I don't even know if this is a Filipino dish - but my mom used to make like straight liver.
 I think I remember somebody asking about that.
 But other than that, my dad isn't like the traditional Filipino.
 He doesn't really like the hard core stuff like the balut.
 I never really had it.
 My parents were never really that exotic when it came to Filipino food.
 I think the worst thing was the liver.

 Q: But did you like that thought (the liver)?

 A: I liked it back then but I don't think I could eat it now (shared laughter).

 Q: Okay.
 So speaking of lunch box moments and how other people comment about your ethnicity - did you ever experience racism?

 A: Uhhm.
 Racism?
-I think probablyy - again I was raised in an ethnic scope - so besides the typical middle schoolers.
+I think probablyy - again I was raised in an ethnic scope - so besides the typical middles schoolers.
 They're terrible aren't they!?
-But other than the "ching chong ching", not really.
+But other than the "ching chong ching".
+Other than that, not really.
 I was thinking about this last night actually.
 I think when it comes to racism, [Filipinos] have it pretty easy compared to other ethnic groups.
 When I try to think about negative things that have happened to Filipino people, like struggles we've been through (in US).
 I don't think it's anything compared to that of African Americans or Hispanics.
 I think people are pretty neutral to Filipino folk.
-In my experience...
+In my experience..